 5. Oath: Chronicles of Empire and Exile

-Oath is the latest product from Leder Games, most know for their astonishing strategy game, Root.
-While Oath shares the high production standards, it is a different game.
+Oath is a product from Leder Games, most know for their astonishing strategy game, Root.
+While Oath shares high production standards, it is a different game.

 It’s set in a fantasy kingdom, where the players assume the roles of various characters, such as the chancellor, citizens, or exiles.
 Each will have its own agenda: trying to remain in control, or usurp the chancellor and take his role, guaranteeing gameplay full of role-playing, scheming, and backstabbing.